IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 I think it's very surprising that in about a dozen lines of python, you can capture the essense of the depth map estimation algorithm:

-1. First, initialize the depth map to be all ones and constrain depth to be positive and greater than 0.
+1. First, initialize the depth map to be all ones and constrain depth to be positive.
 2. Define the cost to be the robust Huber metric between the reference image and the scene image warped into the reference view.
-3. Minimize the loss by adjusting the camera poses and the depth map using simple gradient descent, though in this case I use Adam rather than vanilla gradient descent.
+3. Minimize the loss by adjusting the camera poses and the depth map using gradient descent.

 The rest of the code in the notebook is data setup and visualization.

 In this project, I have allowed myself one hack: I include a total variation term in the cost function.
 This term measures the amount of discontinuity in the depth map and so encourages the depth map to be smooth.
 This term makes the results look better and something like it is often used in depth estimation, but is not very principled.
 For instance, it penalizes flat surfaces that are tilted with respect to the camera, and a surface like grass that truly has lots of depth discontinuity will be penalized.
-A slightly better approach would be to penalize the curvature of the depth map, but that is a slippery slope of heuristics and hand-tuning that I will not journey down at this time.
+A slightly better approach would be to penalize the curvature of the depth map, but that is a slippery slope of heuristics and hand-tuning that I will not journey down.

 There are more principled ways of imposing a prior on the depth map.
-The LSD-SLAM paper estimates an uncertainty at each pixel and treats high uncertainty locations differently downstream.
-While developing this code, I experimented with using a “deep image prior” on the depth map where instead of representing the depth map with one optimization variable for each pixel, I represent it using the output of a convolutional neural network which I optimize to produce the depth map for one scene.
+For example,  I experimented with using a “deep image prior” on the depth map where instead of representing the depth map with one optimization variable for each pixel, I represent it using the output of a convolutional neural network which I optimize to produce the depth map for one scene.
+This produced images which has fewer jagged artifacts, but greatly increased the complexity of the approach.

 # Conclusion